tylergreulich/gatsby-blog/src/posts/creating-blog-gatsbyjs-part-two.md

 ---
 title: "Creating a Blog with GatsbyJS - Part Two"
-date: "May 28 2018"
+date: "2018-05-28"
 ---

 Last week we started working on making a blog and even made some changes to it, such as swapping the default styles with the header with a new image.
 This week, I'll be showing you how you can start to create Blog posts with Gatsby using GraphQL!

+<!-- end -->

 If you missed the previous post, you can catch up [here](https://github.tylergreulich.io/posts)

-<!-- end -->

 <style>
   a {